ahdinosaur-os/npm.vim/README.md

 If some NPM commands aren't being picked up, add them to this list.

+    g:npm_load_commands = 0

+If set to non-zero, commands for tab completion are loaded at startup rather than the first time completion is needed.

 ##License

 npm.vim is released under the MIT license.
 See the comments at the head of